15 Visualization

 The matplotlib library was one of the first Python visualization libraries and is built on NumPy arrays and the SciPy stack.
 It pre-dates Pandas and was originally conceived as a Python alternative for MATLAB users; that explains the name and why it has a MATLAB-style API.
 However, it also has an object-oriented API that is used for complex visualizations.

-While you can do anything in matplotlib, it does require a lot of boilerplate code for complex graphic; other libraries are providing higher-level APIs to speed up the creation of good data visualizations.
+While you can do anything in matplotlib, it can require a lot of boilerplate code for complex graphic; other libraries are providing higher-level APIs to speed up the creation of good data visualizations.
 Packages such as seaborn are built on matplotlib, so the general vernacular and layout of a seaborn chart is the same as for matplotlib.
 You can find the extensive matplotlib documentation here.

 Seaborn